 Globally it is estimated that $3.3 trillion per year is needed in infrastructure investment, and that emerging economies account for roughly 60 percent of that investment need.
 This project lays the groundwork for developing an online curriculum at Duke University to consider the country-level social, environmental, and economic implications of infrastructure development and how to conduct social, environment, and economic project-level assessments.
 This course will target government officials and civil society organizations in developing countries receiving foreign and multilateral infrastructure investments through China’s Belt and Road Initiative (BRI).

-Lydia Olander and Elizabeth Losos, Nicholas Institute for Environmental Policy Solutions; Erika Weinthal, Nicholas School of the Environment; Indermit Gill, Duke Center for International Development; Jackson Ewing, Nicholas Institute and the Sanford School of Public Policy; Matthew Rascoff, Duke Digital Education and Innovation.
+Lydia Olander and Elizabeth Losos, Nicholas Institute for Energy, Environment & Sustainability; Erika Weinthal, Nicholas School of the Environment; Indermit Gill, Duke Center for International Development; Jackson Ewing, Nicholas Institute and the Sanford School of Public Policy; Matthew Rascoff, Duke Digital Education and Innovation.

 Assessing Rural Attitudes on the Environment